Delayed Auditory Feedback (DAF)

 A Korean engineer bought one of my DAF/FAF devices.
 He loved it!
 He said that it made him completely fluent and he’d adjusted the controls to increase his speaking rate.
 He’d called his relatives in Korea and now he could talk as fast as his relatives!

 I told him to put the controls back to the slow settings.
-If he continued to talk fast he’d experience adaptation, i.e., the effectiveness would “wear off.”
+If he continued to talk fast he’d experience adaptation, i.e., the effectiveness could “wear off.”
 If he used the device to slow down then his speech would improve over time and he’d develop carryover fluency.

 DAF has two effects:

-- DAF stimulates auditory processing, which is underactive in stutterers, enabling you to talk any way you want.
+• DAF stimulates auditory processing, which is underactive in stutterers, enabling you to talk any way you want.

-- DAF reduces speech motor activity, which is overactive in stutterers, enabling you to do fluency shaping therapy outside of the speech clinic.
+• DAF reduces speech motor activity, which is overactive in stutterers, enabling you to do fluency shaping therapy outside of the speech clinic.

 But if you use both effects to slow down and use fluency shaping techniques then over time you should develop carryover fluency.
 Your speech should improve and you’ll need the device less and less.